Do you or a loved one have a stoma? Do you need support? CANSA can help….

 The filter also has a deodorising action to make sure there is no smell, which is one of the things people worry about the most.

-- Nutritional Guidelines for Individuals living with a Colostomy
+- Nutrition for Individuals living with a Colostomy

-- Nutritional Guidelines for Individuals Living with an Ileostomy
+- Nutrition for Individuals Living with an Ileostomy

-- Nutritional Guidelines for Individuals Living with a Urostomy
+- Nutrition for Individuals Living with a Urostomy

 It’s NOT the End of the Road